First Global Storytelling Challenge a Success!

 On Monday this week, laughter and screams erupted from a school cafeteria in Washington DC as two student teams competed in telling stories about pressing international issues.

 The students, 7th and 8th graders at Saint Thomas More Catholic Academy (STM) in southeast DC’s Ward 8, were participating in Learning Life’s pilot Global Storytelling Challenge in partnership with STM.
 “We live in one world, we all like stories, and stories can change the world,” Learning Life Director Paul Lachelier told the students assembled to view the students’ stories.
-Research on storytelling suggests that this art form can improve student engagement, visual memory, information recall and language skills as well as create a more welcoming and tolerant learning environment (more on this research in an upcoming Learning Life post).
+Research on storytelling suggests that this art form can improve student engagement, visual memory, information recall and language skills as well as create a more welcoming and tolerant learning environment.
 This Challenge was a first experiment in storytelling for Learning Life and STM intended to encourage youth interest and learning about international affairs.

 The students participating in the Challenge met for six weekly sessions in October-December at STM with two Learning Life teachers, Rujjares Hans and Nichole Hutchins, both Master’s students in the International Education Program at George Washington University.
 During the sessions, Ms. Hutchins and Ms. Hans first guided the students through videos and discussions to learn about various international issues that impact health, including climate change, poverty, violence against women, child labor, and human trafficking.
 They then formed two teams, and each team chose an issue that interested them most and crafted a story to help inform their fellow STM students about that issue.